 An irrevocable letter of credit includes a guarantee by the issuing bank that if all of the terms and conditions set forth in the letter are satisfied by the beneficiary, the letter of credit will be honored.

-In the event that the bank's customer defaults on a payment to the beneficiary, and the beneficiary documents proof of its loss consistent with any terms set forth in the letter, a standby letter of credit may be used by the beneficiary to secure payment from the issuing bank.
+A standby letter of credit is similar to a guarantee, as it protects the recipient in the event that the recipient defaults.
+If the bank's customer defaults on a payment to the beneficiary, once the beneficiary documents proof of its loss consistent with any terms set forth in the letter, a standby letter of credit may be used by the beneficiary to secure payment from the issuing bank.

 The issuance of standby letters of credits falls under a set of rules adopted under the Uniform Customs and Practice for Documentary Credits (UCP), which have been adopted by financial institutions in more than 175 countries.

 When a buyer wants to receive deliveries of goods it has ordered in installments, it can seek a revolving letter of credit.
 The letter of credit guarantees the payment for the value of each installment, as it is made.
 The issuing bank is liable for the value of goods shipped to the buyer, and normally will be liable for any shipments made even if the full contract is not completed.
 The bank is liable for a new delivery only after the prior delivery has been delivered and paid for, and is not responsible for the value of goods that are not actually shipped to the buyer.
 Once the conditions of the letter of credit have been met, it becomes irrevocable.

 A transferable letter of credit may be transferred by the original recipient to an intermediary.
 For example, during an international transaction, the original recipient may transfer the letter of credit to an intermediary who can then use the letter of credit to complete transactions on behalf of the original recipient, without having to rely upon its own credit or financial resources.